Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 9 Januari 2026 21.36.46 UTC
+- WIB: Jumat, 9 Januari 2026 22.35.07 UTC
-- WITA: Jumat, 9 Januari 2026 22.36.46 UTC
+- WITA: Jumat, 9 Januari 2026 23.35.07 UTC
-- WIT: Jumat, 9 Januari 2026 23.36.46 UTC
+- WIT: Sabtu, 10 Januari 2026 00.35.07 UTC

 Kutipan Inspiratif:
-"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
-That is one of the reasons I'm so concerned."
+"Nothing is more memorable than a smell.
+One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."

-Kategori: technology
+Kategori: nature